Skip to main content

 Demand for Drupal developers is increasing globally and is going to keep increasing, judging by available pointers.

-8) Drupal 8 implements Industry Standards technology
+8) Modern Drupal implements Industry Standards technology

 9) Native multilingual support